bartificer/programming-by-stealth/docs/_tidbits/tidbit13.md

 I also knew that the Monty Hall Problem is not like that because the events **are** connected.
 The key is this little phrase within the original puzzle:  _"and the host, **who knows what's behind the doors**, opens another door"_.

 So, the first door you guess absolutely has a one-in-three chance of being the correct one, but once Monty opens one of the two mystery doors, he adds information to the system.
 This means things have changed for your second decision.
-There are now two doors in play, not three, so if you make a new random choice, your odds just went to 50/50; you'll be right three out of six times rather than just two. **BART: where did six come from? left over from dice?
-Isn't it just 1 out of 2 instead of 1 out of 3?**
+There are now two doors in play, not three, so if you make a new random choice, your odds just went to 50/50.
+If you played 60 games you'd be right 30 times rather than just 20!

 That much I understood — if you randomly guess again, you get a one-in-two chance of a car.
-Great, but the guest **BART: guest? are you referring back to the reader of the statistics magazine?** said something different.
+Great, but the expert on the podcast said something even more impressive.
 They said that when you do the math, always switching doors gives you a two-in-three chance of winning a car.
+That would mean that you'd win 40 out of 60 games.
+That's insane!
 That was the bit that I still didn't get.
-Boosting my odds from one-in-three to one-in-two, great, but getting to better than that, how is that possible?
+Boosting my odds from one-in-three to one-in-two, great, but getting to better than that, how is that even possible?

 ## Code is More Expressive than English